Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 Sources of routine morbidity data

 Routine data on morbidity are less readily available than data relating to mortality.
-However, a range of morbidity data is available that may be utilized for use in epidemiological studies and include:
+However, a range of morbidity data is available that may be utilised for use in epidemiological studies and include:

 Cancer Statistics - England

-Cancer registrations are conducted by nine independent regional registries that collect data on cancer cases in their regions.
-Regional registries supply cancer data to the ONS for the provision of cancer statistics
+Cancer registrations in England are conducted by eight independent regional registries that collect data on cancer cases in their regions.
+Regional registries supply a standard dataset (Cancer Outcomes and Services Dataset) monthly to the National Cancer Registration Service run by Public Health England for the provision of cancer statistics.

-• National and regional information on cancer incidence.
+National and regional information on cancer incidence.
 Statistical tables are presented on numbers and rates of newly diagnosed cases of cancer by site, age-group and sex.
-Age standardized rates (using the European standard population) for the latest ten year period by cancer site and sex are also included.
+Age standardised rates (using the European standard population) for the latest ten year period by cancer site and sex are also included.

-• Cancer registrations in Wales are co-coordinated by the Welsh Cancer Intelligence and Surveillance Unit (WCIS).
+Cancer registrations in Wales are co-coordinated by the Welsh Cancer Intelligence and Surveillance Unity (WCIS).

-International cancer incidence data including IARC Scientific Publication No.155: Cancer Incidence in Five Continents Vol. III
+International cancer incidence data including IARC Scientific Publication No.155: Cancer Incidence in Five Continents Vol. X

 Hospital Episode Statistics (HES)

-More than 12 million new records are generated each year.
-Each contains a range of information about an individual patient’s hospital admission including;
+More than 125 million new records are generated each year.
+Each contains a range of information about an individual patient’s hospital admission including:

 • Clinical information about diagnoses and operations

-Prior to the introduction of the HES in 1989, the hospital in-patient enquiry (HIPE) service collected data on discharges and deaths, although this is not directly comparable to HES data.
+Prior to the introduction of the HES, the hospital in-patient enquiry (HIPE) service collected data on discharges and deaths, although this is not directly comparable to HES data.

 Statutory Notifiable Diseases